SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/Producing_NuGet.md

 ### PackageLicenseFile and PackageIcon

-When NuGets are created via the [SLC SE Repository Manager](xref:TOOSLCSERepositoryManager), the manager will automatically add the default license and icon file.
+When NuGet packages are created via the [SLC SE Repository Manager](xref:TOOSLCSERepositoryManager), the manager will automatically add the default license and icon file.